 Required Credentials for Admission

 Each student must submit official transcripts from all colleges and universities attended.
-In order for transcripts to be official, they must be sent directly from the student’s college/university to the Office of Admission, Samford University, 800 Lakeshore Drive, Birmingham, AL 35229.
+In order for transcripts to be official, they must be sent directly from the student’s college/university to the Office of Admission, Samford University, 800 Lakeshore Drive, Birmingham, AL, 35229.
 Transcripts sent to faculty or other offices on campus are not official.
 In addition, GRE or MAT scores must be sent directly to the Office of Admission from the testing agency.
-Scores furnished from other sources are not considered to be official.
+Scores furnished from other sources are not considered official.

 Notification of Admission